trywilco/wilco-docs/docs/building-your-quest/actions/github-pr-reject.md

 do:
 - actionId: github_pr_reject
   params:
-    person: keen
+    person: Keen
     message: "Looks like this code change didn’t fix the problem.
 Can you take a second look?"
 ```

 The `github_pr_reject` action is used to reject the PR and let user know why.
-The message is sent on behalf of the bot `keen`
+The message is sent on behalf of the bot `Keen`

 ## Relevant Triggers